s4236569/physgap/README.md

 The advantage of using a website compiler is that its easy to maintain complexity.
 Once the system is set up its very easy to go from content to multi-platform mobile apps.
-The full build process on Linux (should be similar on windows) is:
+The complete process on Linux (should be similar on windows) is:

 1. Anyone can come along and write/modify content in markdown (see the